Oak Ridges Moraine: Conservation

 Fisher and Alexander in the early 1990s described a "metropolitan" invasion of the Oak Ridges Moraine, in response to which organizations such as Save the Oak Ridges Moraine (STORM) were formed.
 Conservation Authorities Moraine Coalition (CAMC) is a coalition of nine Conservation Authorities with watersheds on the Oak Ridges Moraine (ORM).
 The Coalition formed in 2000 two years prior to the ORM conservation Plan, in response to the need for a comprehensive policy, planning and management approach geared to sustaining the health of the entire ORM.
 The CAMC is a partnership organization.
 It collaborates with numerous groups and individuals to achieve common objectives to support a robust and resilient environment across the ORM landscape.
 These objectives include; undertaking science-based research; providing opportunities for recreation; taking action for the protection and restoration of the ORM and; providing expert advice for environmental planning and policy matters.

 Local concerns for preserving wildlife habitat on the moraine have increased in recent years.
 In April 2000, the Oak Ridges Moraine Land Trust was formed.
 The ORMLT is a non-profit organization that raises funds to protect areas on the moraine through conservation easements and outright purchases.
 They have protected over 21.5 km2.
 The Nature Conservancy of Canada is also active and are raising funds to protect a 5.4 km2 property called Happy Valley Forest.

+In July 2024, Uxbridge Urban Provincial Park was established in the township of Uxbridge, conserving 1,315 acres of unconnected land parcels on the Oak Ridges Moraine.

+The Oak Ridges Moraine Conservation Act, officially known as the Oak Ridges Moraine Conservation Act, 2001, is a conservation plan for land situated on or near the Oak Ridges Moraine in Ontario, Canada.
+The legislation was enacted by the Government of Ontario in 2001.
+The primary purpose of the legislation is to protect the ecological and hydrological integrity of the Oak Ridges Moraine.
+The legislation was passed by the Legislative Assembly of Ontario on 13 December 2001, and received royal assent the next day.

+The Oak Ridges Moraine Land Trust is a Canadian charitable non-profit and Land Trust.
+Since January 2001, the Land Trust has permanently protected 63 properties, totalling over 4,884 acres (19.76 km^{2}) of land, and plays a critical role in solving the global problem of biodiversity loss and climate change.